pinorobotics/msgmonster/README.md

 - `-d` - enable debug mode when all debug logging is stored in "msgmonster-debug.log" file under system temporary directory

 - `-exclude regexp1,...,regexpN` - exclude ROS interface definition files which names match any of the given regexps.
+This option can be used to skip any problematic ROS interface definition files.

 # Examples